oe4dns/tootgroup.py/README.md

       will be moved to a user specific dot-directory and maybe the /tmp folder. for other platforms look at the "multi-platform" task.

-##### TODO: multi-user
-      create configuration files for separate users making it possible to use tootgroup.py in parallel for multiple groups without hardcoding anything in it.

 ##### TODO: multi-platform
       While Python is pretty platform independent, tootgroup.py has only been tested on Linux using Python 3.
 That concerns mostly the user configuration